Thank you! Your submission has been received!

 Distinguished Professor in Economics at the City University of New York (CUNY) Graduate Center

-As one of the world’s best known and most acclaimed economists, Paul speaks on the leading issues of the day affecting the world economy.
-An insightful, outspoken Op-Ed columnist for The New York Times, he is a passionate and articulate speaker, with a gift for relating global economic events to his audiences, and committed to speaking the truth as he sees it in the most compelling terms.
+As one of the world’s best-known and most acclaimed economists, Paul speaks on the leading issues of the day affecting the world economy.
+An insightful, outspoken, passionate, and articulate speaker with a gift for relating global economic events to his audiences and committed to speaking the truth as he sees it in the most compelling terms.

-His twice-weekly Op-Ed pieces for The New York Times model the depth of insight and the unflinchingly outspoken style he brings to his speeches.
+In December 2024, Paul retired his twice-weekly Op-Ed column for the New York Times after 25 years at the paper.
+He wrote with the same depth of insight and an unflinchingly outspoken style he brings to his speeches.

 The most recent of Professor Krugman’s many books, Arguing with Zombies: Economics, Politics, and the Fight for a Better Future.
 Drawn mainly from his New York Times column, Paul tackles the complexities of many policy issues.